darchr/riscv-validation/BlogPost.md

     sudo screen -L /dev/serial/by-path/<YOUR PORT> 115200
     ```

+4. Boot up the board.
+If you already have a previous version of Ubuntu installed on the board, the bootloader will boot the old version instead of the image on the SD card.
+You should delete the extlinux.conf bootloader file on the NVMe to force the stage 1 bootloader to boot the Ubuntu image on the SD card instead of the NVMe.
+Then reboot.
+    ```
+    sudo rm /boot/extlinux/extlinux.conf
+    ```
-4. Boot up the image on the board.
-Once you are in the kernel, you need to redownload the image using the same commands as in step 1.
+5. Once you are in booted into the Ubuntu image on the SD card, you need to redownload the image using the same commands as in step 1.
     ```
     wget https://cdimage.ubuntu.com/releases/22.04/release/ubuntu-22.04-preinstalled-server-riscv64+unleashed.img.xz